MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 ![Malware Detections Report example](../../media/a1ba61a3-565a-46d6-b0d5-6a6cff6b31d7.png)

 Similar to other reports, like the [Threat Protection Status report](#threat-protection-status-report), the report displays data for the past seven days by default.
 However, you can choose **Filters** to change the date range.
-For the aggregate view filter, it only allows for 90 days while the detail view filter only allows for 10 days
+The aggregate view filter allows for 90 days, while the detail view filter only allows for 10 days.

 ## Top Malware report